Skip to main content

 Italian Premier Minister Giorgia Meloni has hailed the deal as a new ā€œmodelā€ to handle illegal migration.

-The court in Rome rejected the detention of 12 of the migrants, arguing they cannot be sent back to their countries or origin -- Bangladesh and Egypt -- because the court did not deem them to be safe enough.
+The court in Rome rejected the detention of 12 of the migrants, arguing that their countries of origin ā€” Bangladesh and Egypt ā€” were not safe enough for them to be sent back.

-The Italian navy ship took the 12 from the port of Shengjin, 66 kilometers (40 miles) northwest of the capital Tirana.
+The Italian navy ship took the 12 from the port of Shengjin, 66 kilometers (40 miles) northwest of Tirana.
 After arriving there this week, the four other migrants had already been rejected by center staff, two as vulnerable after undergoing health checks and two for being minors.

 Meloni slammed the judges following the ruling, and said that deeming countries such as Bangladesh and Egypt unsafe means that virtually all migrants would be barred from the Albania program, making it unworkable.
 Interior Minister Matteo Piantedosi said the government would appeal the ruling.